 - Add to scrambled eggs or alongside a great fried egg.

-- Sprinkle on soup for a finishing touch.
+- Sprinkle on soups for a finishing touch, like on chickpea soup.

 - Include it when decking out your baked potato.